mishrashubham1674/ElasticSearchDeployment/README.md

 a.)Cluster can be acccesed only inside the resource VNET.

-2.)Cluster uses auth details as well certificate for authentication
+b.)Cluster uses auth details as well certificate for authentication

 Steps for installing the cluster: